Science Advisory Board

-Dr. Andrés Klein’s research interests include uncovering the genetic and cellular basis of phenotypic variability as a way for identifying novel therapeutic targets for genetic diseases.
-His work has led to the discovery of potential treatments for two of them, using FDA-approved drugs.
-Recently he has been modeling diseases in many mouse strains for precision medicine studies.
+Prof. Andrés Klein’s research interests include uncovering the genetic and cellular basis of phenotypic variability as a way for identifying novel therapeutic targets for diseases with lysosomal dysfunction including Parkinson’s disease.
+To this end he uses population based approached in yeast, flies, mice and humans.
+His work has led to the discovery of potential treatments for two genetic diseases (Niemann-Pick C and neuropathic Gaucher disease), using FDA-approved drugs.

-Andrés Klein received his B.Sc in Biochemistry and his PhD in Cellular and Molecular Biology at the Pontificia Universidad Católica de Chile where he studied the cell death mechanisms involved in Niemann-Pick type C (NPC) brain degeneration.
-Dr. Klein did a postdoc at Stanford University (2009-2011) where he developed novel mouse models for studying the relevance of different cell types for NPC disease pathology and a second postdoc (2011-2015) at the Weizmann Institute of Science uncovering modifier genes of Gaucher disease progression.
-Currently he is working at the Telethon Institute of Genetics and Medicine where he is applying cutting edge technologies, such as exome sequencing plus multi-omics, for the identification of modifier genes of disease progression and biomarkers.
+Andrés Klein received his B.Sc in Biochemistry and his PhD in Cellular and Molecular Biology at the Pontificia Universidad Católica de Chile.
+Dr. Klein did a postdoc at Stanford University (2009-2011) and a second postdoc (2011-2015) at the Weizmann Institute of Science in Israel.
+Currently he is the Director (Head) of the Center for Genetics and Genomics at the Universidad del Desarrollo (UDD) in Chile, where he is applying system biology approaches for the identification of modifier genes of disease progression and biomarkers (precision medicine).

 Shuli Kulak, MD